tweag/haskell.nix/docs/tutorials/getting-started-hix.md

-# Getting started with hix
+# Getting started with Hix

 The `hix` tools are wrappers for the various `nix` tools that use `haskell.nix` without the need to add any `.nix` files.